 When we ask people in general, whether they are self-aware, the answer would, as expected, be positive.
 However, you will be surprised to know that majority of us are hardly self-aware.
 We have, invariably, very little self-awareness, though we are confident of possessing the same.
-To be self-aware is a meta skill, and limited, often rarely, to find in ourselves.
+To be self-aware is a meta-skill, and limited, often rarely, to find in ourselves.
 Had we been more self-aware and mindful, we would have been living far more peacefully and co-existing amicably with fellow beings.
-One of the basic problems pertaining to modern age like mental stress, aggression, intolerance, violence, hatred etc is lack of desired level of self-awareness among masses.
+One of the basic problems pertaining to the modern age like mental stress, aggression, intolerance, violence, hatred, etc is the lack of the desired level of self-awareness among the masses.

-According to the organisational psychologist and researcher, Dr Tash Eurich, though 95% of people say that they’re self-aware but only 10-15% of people actually are.
+According to the organizational psychologist and researcher, Dr. Tash Eurich, though 95% of people say that they’re self-aware only 10-15% of people actually are.
 It means nearly 80% of people are lying to themselves.
 Their level of self-awareness differs from person to person, from highly ignorant to partially self-aware.
-In many cases, a person knows lesser of himself / herself than what others know about them.
-Such persons are so self-absorbed and self-centred in their own little world that they are least self-aware and don’t really know about themselves well.
-Unfortunately, no one teaches about this skill to us.
-Majority of us are ignorant of what self-awareness is and why it’s so important for us to succeed in life?
+In many cases, a person knows lesser of himself/herself than what others know about them.
+Such persons are so self-absorbed and self-centered in their own little world that they are least self-aware and don’t really know about themselves well.
+Unfortunately, no one teaches us about this skill.
+The majority of us are ignorant of what self-awareness is and why it’s so important for us to succeed in life?

 Take an example to understand what does self-awareness means.
 Suppose you are participating in an important meeting or seriously interacting with few friends on some common issues.
 During the meeting or interaction, you are supposed to be aware and conscious about:

-How others are reacting on your views, that you put forward
+- How others are reacting to your views, that you put forward

 Self-awareness is the ability to focus on ourself and how our actions, thoughts, or emotions affect ourselves and others around us.
 Not only we should thoroughly know about ourselves but also know, how others perceive us.
 It’s about knowing how we behave under different circumstances.
 How we think, act and react in various situations of life?
 What kind of thoughts and feelings we are experiencing every moment?
 If we are self-aware, then we know all these things about ourselves.
 We are always very confident that we know all about ourselves but unfortunately that’s not the case.
 Our attention doesn’t go to this side.
 Isn’t it difficult to believe, that we are so ignorant about our own self?